Swizec/nightowls/manuscript/whydothey.md

 This is why we hear unfortunate stories of people forgetting to feed their children or starving themselves to death while playing.

 Now imagine your job looked like that.
-A never-ending string of challenges you can solve with a bit of focused thinking.
+A never-ending string of challenges you can solve with the tiniest bits of focused thinking.